Oakland Terminal Railway

 The OTR interchanged with the ATSF near the Southern Pacific 16th Street Station in Oakland.
 The OTR also interchanged with the Western Pacific via trackage rights over the Key System from Emeryville to the Sacramento Northern (a WP subsidiary) terminal at 40th and Shafter Streets in Oakland.
 It is no longer in service.

 Oakland Terminal Railroad

 The Oakland Terminal Railroad was the predecessor of the Oakland Terminal Railway.
 The Railroad was formed in 1935 by the Railway Realty & Equipment Company, Ltd. to handle the Key System's freight customers.
-The Railroad operated over Key System's A, B and C lines and the Key Systems freight-only tracks on 26th Street and along the waterfront.
+The Railroad operated over Key System's A, B, and C lines and the Key System's freight-only tracks on 26th Street and along the waterfront.
 In 1943 the Key System sold the Oakland Terminal Railroad to the Western Pacific and the Santa Fe Railway.
 The Oakland Terminal Railroad was renamed the Oakland Terminal Railway.
 Because it operated over some of the Key System, some of the switching was performed by electric locomotives.
+The company acquired a controversial franchise to operate street running on Union Street in 1953, allowing the freight interchange directly between the two parent companies' lines.